 Consumers should abide by the usage guidelines on the package of the probiotics purchased.

 Remember, probiotics are living organisms, and they must be taken in a way that maintains their integrity and nutritional value.
 If you purchase a powdered probiotic mix, don't swirl it into a boiling liquid that will kill it on contact.

-Minimizing Symptoms by Taking Probiotics with Antibiotics
+Taking Probiotics with Antibiotics Can Minimize Side Effects